gnachman/iterm2-website/source/_includes/documentation-shell-integration.md

 ^(\w+)@([\w.]+):.+%
 </pre>

 It captures the username and hostname from the example prompt above.
+Select the action "Report User &amp; Host".
 Set the trigger's parameter to:

 <pre>
 \1@\2